CodeDad70/tab-factory-api/README.md

 Fork and clone tab-factory-client : https://github.com/CodeDad70/tab-factory-client

-In a separate terminal window go to the tab-factory-client and run a client by entering yarn start
+In a separate terminal window go to the tab-factory-client first run npm install then run a client by entering yarn start

 in your browser go to :
 http://localhost:3000/